 For a 401(k) match, employees usually set aside a percentage of their salaries for their retirement plan, and most employers who offer matching programs contribute a percentage of an employee’s contribution to their account.
 If your employer offers 401(k) matching contributions, it will match the percentage of your salary you elect to deposit into your 401(k) account, but only up to a certain amount.

-Each 401(k) plan has different terms, and an employer may choose to match your contributions dollar-for-dollar, offer a partial match (a percentage of your match), or will have other set limits that your plan’s documents will detail.
+Each 401(k) plan has different terms.
+Your employer may choose to match contributions dollar-for-dollar, offer a partial match (a percentage of your match), or will have other set limits that your plan’s documents will detail.
 Some employers may also make non-matching 401(k) contributions, but we’ll talk more about the different options in a little bit.

-Matching contributions aren’t required by law, and not all employers offer them as part of their 401(k) plans.
-Regardless of the matching structure, your employer will likely cap your match at a certain percentage of your yearly salary.
+Employers aren’t required to match contributions, and regardless of the matching structure, your employer will likely cap your match at a certain percentage of your yearly salary.